 - Why do I want to be with this person?
 Is it because of something I can get or because it is the Lord’s leading?

 - Do I have pure intentions for marriage?

-- Do I want this person to draw near to the Lord or draw near to me?
+- Do I want a godly mate to draw near to the Lord or draw near to me?